huawei-noah/SMARTS/docs/sim/env.rst

-            scenarios=[scenario_path], # List of paths to scenario folders. agent_interfaces={AGENT_ID: agent_spec.interface}, # Dictionary mapping agents to agent interfaces. headless=False, # False to enable Envision visualization of the environment. visdom=False, # Visdom visualization of observations.
-False to disable.
-Only supported in HiwayEnv. seed=42, # RNG seed.
+            scenarios=[scenario_path], # List of paths to scenario folders. agent_interfaces={AGENT_ID: agent_spec.interface}, # Dictionary mapping agents to agent interfaces. headless=False, # False to enable Envision visualization of the environment. seed=42, # RNG seed.
 Seeds are set at the start of simulation, and never automatically re-seeded.
         )